ximonsson/gameboy/README.md

 ### Known Issues

-* Timing: Seems like timing of the emulator is super off.
+* [x] *Solved* Timing: Seems like timing of the emulator is super off.
 I have no idea why though...
 I do think this is the reason for the games that are not working properly.
+* [ ] Behavior when LCD disabled: from what I understand the PPU should do nothing and stay in VBLANK mode (maybe).
+However a lot games are not working if the PPU is not ticking even while off.
+No idea what the error can be here.
+If I let the PPU tick even when it is disabled other games will crash.
+I sticking to keeping it off and try to find other solutions.

 ### Blargg's Tests